MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/active-directory/graph.md

 ---
 title: "Accessing the Graph API"
-description: "Using Active Directory to query the Graph API using Xamarin" ms.prod: xamarin ms.assetid: F94A9FF4-068E-4B71-81FE-46920745380D
+description: "This document describes how to add Azure Active Directory authentication to a mobile application built with Xamarin." ms.prod: xamarin ms.assetid: F94A9FF4-068E-4B71-81FE-46920745380D
 author: asb3993